gregcox7/StatLabs/docs/03-describing.md

 ::: {.exercise}
 Based on the visual and numerical summaries we have made, let us draw some conclusions about that research question.

 a.
-Describe the differences in lifespan between rats under a restricted diet versus rats with a free diet.
+Briefly describe the differences in lifespans between rats under a restricted diet versus rats with a free diet.
 b.
-Can we conclude that the differences in diet *caused* the observed differences in lifespan?
+Based on the design of the study, can we conclude that the differences in diet probably played a role in *causing* the observed differences in lifespan in this sample?
+Why or why not?
 c.
-What is the population to which we could *generalize* these results?
+What is the population to which you think we could *generalize* these results?

 :::